Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: DySIB: Dynamical Symmetric Information Bottleneck

 In practice, the decoder term can be implemented by many different mutual information estimators, as discussed in~\citep{abdelaleem2025accurate}.
 We use the InfoNCE estimator~\citep{oord2018representation}, which contrasts matched $(z_x, z_y)$ pairs against mismatched pairs.
 Throughout, no reconstruction of $X$ and $Y$ is used and the objective is defined entirely in terms of the encoders and the latent variables, so that the entire training and subsequent inference stays in the latent space, paralleling JEPA approaches~\citep{balestriero2025lejepa,maes2026leworldmodel}.

-The tradeoff parameter $\beta$ controls the weighting of compression terms relative to the relevant information preserving term in the latent space.
-Another similar tradeoff parameter is the dimensionality of the latent spaces (in principle, $\mathrm{dim}\,(z_x)$ and $\mathrm{dim}\,(z_y)$ need not be the same, though we set them equal in what follows): a larger embedding dimensionality typically allows the model to preserve more information, and a smaller dimensionality enforces stronger compression.
+The trade-off parameter $\beta$ controls the weighting of compression terms relative to the term that preserves relevant information in the latent space.
+A similar trade-off parameter is the dimensionality of the latent spaces (in principle, $\mathrm{dim}\,(z_x)$ and $\mathrm{dim}\,(z_y)$ need not be the same, though we set them equal in what follows): a larger embedding dimensionality typically allows the model to preserve more information, and a smaller dimensionality enforces stronger compression.
 When the dimensionality, the variational form of the compression, and the estimator for the information in the decoder graph are specified, the DVSIB problem becomes a standard deep-learning training problem.
 In it, the two encoders $q_X$ and $q_Y$ have independent parameters, and they are optimized jointly, end-to-end, together with the NN that estimates the mutual information $I(Z_X;Z_Y)$ in the latent space~\citep{abdelaleem2025deep}.